Food Intolerance

 What is food intolerance?

-What are common symptoms of food intolerance?
+What are common types of food intolerance?

-Can food intolerance be diagnosed with a test?
+Can food intolerance be treated?

 How common is food intolerance?